AshleyDawson/SimplePagination/README.md

 [![Build Status](https://travis-ci.org/AshleyDawson/SimplePagination.svg?branch=develop)](https://travis-ci.org/AshleyDawson/SimplePagination)

 Simple pagination library implements a paging interface on collections of things.
+If you'd like to use the Simple Pagination within a Symfony 2 project then why not try my [Simple Pagination Bundle](https://github.com/AshleyDawson/SimplePaginationBundle)

 Installation
 ------------